 ADHD is associated with modestly lower scores on standard IQ tests โ€” meta-analyses consistently find that people with ADHD score approximately 8โ€“10 points lower on full-scale IQ measures than matched controls without ADHD.
 This is a real and meaningful statistical finding.
 It does not mean what most people assume it means.

 The key question is whether this IQ difference reflects genuine differences in underlying cognitive capacity or whether it reflects the impact of attentional dysregulation on test performance itself.
-IQ tests are administered under standardised conditions that require sustained attention, impulse control, and the ability to follow sequential instructions โ€” precisely the domains where ADHD creates the greatest difficulty.
-A person with ADHD may be performing well below their actual cognitive capacity on an IQ test because the testing conditions themselves impose a disproportionate attentional burden.
+Understanding how IQ tests are scored and what they actually measure helps clarify why this distinction matters so much: tests are administered under standardised conditions that require sustained attention, impulse control, and the ability to follow sequential instructions โ€” precisely the domains where ADHD creates the greatest difficulty.
+A person with ADHD may be performing well below their actual cognitive capacity simply because the testing conditions impose a disproportionate attentional burden.

 Research on the variability of performance in ADHD supports this interpretation.
 People with ADHD show characteristically high intra-individual variability in cognitive performance โ€” performing well above average on some trials and well below on others, depending on arousal, interest, and attentional state.
 This variability pattern is itself a cognitive signature of ADHD rather than a reflection of stable cognitive capacity.